 In 2012 I was awarded a DoD Breast Cancer Postdoctoral Grant to study the processes responsible for early dissemination and target organ colonization by breast tumor cells (Harper, Sosa MS, et.al., Nature, 2016, Hosseini, et al., Nature 2016).
-In 2015 I was promoted to Assistant Professor position (Research track) in the Department of Medicine, Icahn School of medicine at Mount Sinai.
-In 2016, I was promoted to Assistant Professor (investigator track) in the Department of Pharmacological Sciences at Mount Sinai.
+In December 2016, I was promoted to Assistant Professor (investigator track) in the Department of Pharmacological Sciences at Mount Sinai.
 In 2016, as part of a collaboration team, we received a Melanoma Research Alliance (MRA) team award to study tumor dormancy in melanoma.
 The findings from this grant allowed us to secure another grant in 2019 from the Melanoma Research Foundation (MRF) to continue our work on dormancy in melanoma cancers.
 In 2017 I was awarded a K22-NCI-Transition Career Development Award to promote Diversity.
 The goal of this grant is to study the pluripotency and epigenome of disseminated tumor cells in a head and neck squamous cell carcinoma model.
 In 2017, I received a Susan G. Komen grant to investigate the mechanisms of dissemiantion of pre-malignant breast cancer cells.
 The findings from this grant allowed us to secure another grant in 2021 from the Breast Cancer Alliance to continue our work on early spread.

 Multi-Disciplinary Training Areas:

 Pharmacology and Therapeutics Discovery program [PTD], Cancer Biology [CAB]